Best Pho in Hanoi, Vietnam

 Instead, only three items line the table: garlic vinegar, which seemed extra fragrant here, fish sauce, and fresh hot sauce.
 Their soup had a balanced broth that was lighter and not too salty.

-The noodles are delicate and the beef sliced very thin, which is perfect for chowing down when you’re really hungry, as it doesn’t really require any chewing and just melts in your mouth.
+The noodles are delicate and the beef is sliced very thin, which is perfect for chowing down when you’re really hungry, as it doesn’t really require any chewing and just melts in your mouth.

 Address: 48 Hàng Đồng, Hoàn Kiếm, Hà Nội, Vietnam (Old Quarter)